jaruizes/casarrubios-project/README.md

-:warning: ​**<u>And, also for this reason, this repository is constantly evolving, so solutions shown here could not be completed or can have some errors.</u>**
+:warning: ​ **And, also for this reason, this repository is constantly evolving, so solutions shown here could not be completed or can have some errors.**